walwalwalides/Delphi-Collection-FMX/MyAppConec/README.md

 # Features
-- Implementation of both the Client and Server in the same Application( in-Process Aonnectivity).
+- Implementation of both the Client and Server in the same Application( in-Process Aonnectivity) .
-- Integration of Stored Procedure in Mysql DataBase using Object Pascal.
+- Integration of Stored Procedure in Mysql DataBase using Object Pascal .